My Year in Books 2026

 • Stephenson, Neil.
 Seveneves.

 • Taleb, Nassim.
-The Black Swan.
+Antifragile.

 The Stand Outs